minsiuuu-hash/CNN/README.md

 The power consumption was compared before and after applying the Log2 shift-based CNN model.

+These values are Vivado power estimates obtained from synthesized netlists under the same analysis conditions.
+Post-route power estimates may differ depending on implementation and switching-activity assumptions.

 | Item | Before Log2 Shift | After Log2 Shift | Reduction |
 |---|---:|---:|---:|
 | Total On-Chip Power | 0.142 W | 0.128 W | 9.9% |